openvinotoolkit/open_model_zoo/tools/downloader/README.md

 ./downloader.py --all
 ```

+This will download all models.
+The `--all` option can be replaced with
+other filter options to download only a subset of models.
+See the "Shared options"
+section.

-This will download all models into a directory tree rooted in the current
+By default, the script will download models into a directory tree rooted
-directory.
-To download into a different directory, use the `-o`/`--output_dir`
+in the current directory.
+To download into a different directory, use
-option:
+the `-o`/`--output_dir` option:

 ```sh
 ./downloader.py --all --output_dir my/download/directory
 ```

-The `--all` option can be replaced with other filter options to download only
-a subset of models.
-See the "Shared options" section.

 You may use `--precisions` flag to specify comma separated precisions of weights
 to be downloaded.